thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 └─────────┘     └─────────┘
 ```

 As previously mentioned, this was, more or less, your Git workflow for the first quarter of the course.
 However, throughout the second quarter, you began to adopt a Feature Branch Workflow to manage the Git commits of your projects.
-The core idea behind the **Feature Branch Workflow** is that all commits related a specific feature, or bug fix, are stored in a dedicated branch instead of the `master` branch.
+The core idea behind the **Feature Branch Workflow** is that all commits related a specific feature, or bug fix, are developed and stored in a dedicated branch instead of the `master` branch.

 The Feature Branch Workflow still uses a central repository and the `origin/master` branch still represents the official project history.
-But, instead of committing directly on your local `master` branch, you create a new branch each time you start work on a new feature.
-Descriptive feature branch names, like `animate_menu_42`, help to give a clear, highly-focused purpose to each branch.
-It's common to suffix a feature branch name with the number of a corresponding issue in an issue tracker.
+But, instead of committing directly on your local `master` branch, you create a new branch each time you start work on a new feature or bug fix.
+Descriptive branch names, like `animate_menu_42`, help to give a clear, highly-focused purpose to each branch.
+It's common to suffix a branch name with the number of a corresponding issue in an issue tracker.

 Each feature branch is created from the local `master` branch when it's synchronized with the central `origin/master` branch.